gchq/gaffer-doc/docs/development-guide/introduction.md

 # Development

 This development guide will take you through the steps required to start development work with Gaffer.
-This guide is not for end users of Gaffer, but is instead targeted at those who wish to develop Gaffer.
+This guide is not for end users of Gaffer and is instead targeted at those who wish to develop Gaffer.

 ## Source Control